Documentation and sharing

 The Key Information Summary (KIS) remains the best way to share ACP information electronically between health professionals within Scotland.
 The KIS is created within the GP clinical systems and can be accessed by professionals working within NHS24, GP out-of-hours services, Scottish Ambulance Service, Emergency Departments in acute hospitals, and other providers of unscheduled healthcare.

 Advice on what constitutes a quality KIS is available in the KIS best practice statement from the Scottish Government.
 In the year following the COVID-19 pandemic, the number of KIS increased from 250,000 to 1.7 million.
 Over 30% of the Scottish population now has a KIS.
 Keeping these summaries up to date is a logistical challenge for primary care teams.
-In March 2021 we published guidance to support GP Practices on how to review and update their KIS.
+In November 2021 we updated guidance to support GP Practices on how to review and update their KIS published in March 2021.

 - My ACP